Niche blogging: Effectiveness

 As far as company-run websites go, niche blogs are an effective marketing tool due to their less sale-oriented nature.
 By providing useful content for users, rather than just pitching sales, niche blogs encourage product and brand awareness, and are therefore popular in a range of industries as an addition to company websites.

 Audience targeting

 Niche bloggers generate revenue by targeting readers in their niche, whether that be a group of fellow professionals in a business or potential clients.
 The choice of target audience influences which topics bloggers choose to cover and how they present and promote their writings.

 Profitability

 If built correctly, niche blogs can provide their bloggers with a pleasant revenue.
 From just some extra income to help pay monthly bills to generous amounts that can replace their full-time job salary or overtake it entirely.
-The reason is that this kind of blogs targets a specific type of audience that is closer to the final stage of the purchase funnel.
+The reason is that this kind of blog targets a specific type of audience that is closer to the final stage of the purchase funnel.